 When is it a home equity loan a bad idea?

-Your losing equity that you’ve built up in your home over the years so you need to be very smart about how you use the funds.
+You will be losing the equity you built in your home, so be smart about how you use the funds.
 Getting a home equity loan to fund a vacation or buy a new car is a big no-no.

-You should save up for big purchases that are not related to increasing the value of your home or eliminating high interest debt.
+You should save up for big purchases that are not related to increasing your home’s value or eliminating high-interest debt.

 When is it practical to take out a home equity loan?

 The first thing you need is a stable career you’ve had for several years with consistent income.
-If you can check that box then a home equity loan makes sense if you want the money to make home improvements, repairs or renovations that will increase the value of your home.
+If you can check that box, then a home equity loan makes sense if you want the money to make home improvements, repairs, or renovations that will increase your home’s value.

-It really depends on the reason you’re needing the loan.
-If you’re seeking to pay off credit card debt I would recommend applying for balance transfer credit cards that offer a 0% interest rate for the first 12-18 months.
+It really depends on the reason you need the loan.
+If you’re seeking to pay off credit card debt, I recommend applying for balance transfer credit cards that offer a 0% interest rate for the first 12-18 months.

 If you need $10,000-$15,000, you should apply for a personal loan first to see what kind of rates you offered.